sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "A pleasure," you smiled toward the boy.
 "Forgive me, I've been among many young ones who have played at being princesses or kings or queens in my time.
 I thought this was another such case."

 Lancer shrugged.
-"Hey, wanna listen to some music with me?!"
+"You look like someone Dad told me about once.
+D'you wanna listen to some MP3s with me?!"
 He began to dig in his pockets.

-Whatever you were *going* to say died on your lips as the kid straight up pulled an *MP3 player* out, presenting it proudly.
+"...I- hold on a second, what do you mean by MP3-- oh *that*."
+You cut yourself off as he casually pulled a late-2000s MP3 player from his pockets.

 ...Evidently the technology in this world was much more modern than you had thought.
+You voiced as such.

+He quickly powered it on and thrust one earbud into your hands, putting the other in his-- ah the white part of his head was a mask or hoodie or something, you thought as he slid the earbud beneath it.
+You did the same and...

+Cartoon sound effects.
+Rather, wet splat noises.
+You unconsciously mimicked one of the sounds with your mouth, which had the kid grinning up at you.
+"I'm not sure what I expected, but it wasn't this."
+You glanced at Rouxls with a confused expression, to which he responded with a silent shrug.
+"You got any music on that?" you asked Lancer.

+"Nah!
+Lo-fi splats to relax and study to is where it's at!"
+He grinned.

+"...fair enough."
+You shrugged.
+"Now you've got me wishing I had my own music to listen to."

+You began to properly introduce yourself to the boy king, you and Rouxls filling him in on your story, and why you now inhabited this body.

 ----